LG lithium-ion solar battery

 How long do solar batteries last?

 Typically, a solar battery can last between five to 15 years before it needs replacing.
-A battery’s lifespan is measured in cycles, which is how many times the battery can be charged and drained.
+One of the ways a battery’s lifespan is measured is in cycles, which is how many times the battery can be charged and drained.
 Most batteries assume one cycle per day.
 The more cycles a battery has, the longer its lifespan.

 Solar plans and prices